 Adding to these obstacles is the need to make the process differentially private without degrading the quality of the data.
 Differential privacy is the gold-standard mathematically provable guarantee of privacy protection, which compliantly allows for public sharing of information about a dataset by describing the patterns of groups within the dataset while withholding information about individuals in the dataset.

-DoppelGANger: For generating high-fidelity, synthetic time series datasets
+DoppelGANger Generator: For generating high-fidelity, synthetic sequential datasets

-The DoppelGANger framework is appealing for a few reasons.
+The DoppelGANger generator is appealing for a few reasons.

 First, while most approaches generate attributes and features together, DoppelGANger decouples the attribution generation from the time series generation, instead feeding attributes to the time series generator at each time step.